Please ensure Javascript is enabled for purposes of website accessibility

 A few obvious choices probably don’t work.

 For instance, you probably won’t find great growth stocks by scanning the lists of the day’s biggest gainers.
-All too often, the stocks making the biggest leaps during the day are low-priced stocks that are rebounding after big losses.
+All too often, the stocks making the biggest leaps during the day are low-priced stocks that are rebounding after big losses or penny stocks that are spiking higher on abnormal volume.
 And even if a stock trades at 10 or higher, a 20% gain (or more) often (but not always) signals a climax in price action.

-It’s also difficult to find stocks with big growth potential by watching the parade of babbling fund managers on financial TV shows.
-In the first place, most big fund managers apply a valuation approach to select stocks, so their recommendations focus on cheap stocks, rather than those with a chance at rapid price appreciation.
+It’s also difficult to find stocks with big growth potential by watching the parade of fund managers on financial TV shows.
+Most big fund managers apply a valuation approach to select stocks, so their recommendations focus on undervalued stocks, rather than those with a chance at rapid price appreciation.

 Your most important screen is for price appreciation.
 You should set your screening characteristics to show you stocks that have risen 20% or more during the previous month.
 This will eliminate stocks that are losing value, ones that are trading in a range and ones that are appreciating only gradually.

 If you only have one screen, that’s the one you would use.
 The most bullish thing a stock can do is to go up in price.
 Price appreciation represents an improving opinion of the stock on the part of the investing community.
-And by keeping your time period at a month, you will exclude the one-day flash-in-the-pan stocks that hatch and die like mayflies.
+And by keeping your time period at a month, you will exclude the one-day flash-in-the-pan stocks that are primed for quick reversals (the latest meme stocks and their ilk, for instance).

 I would also look for stocks that trade with adequate trading volume to ensure that you can buy and sell easily.
 Your liquidity screen should exclude stocks that trade fewer than 300,000 shares a day.